 In most cases, your doctor will respect your wish for a second opinion and may even be able to help you find another physician to consult.
 If your doctor gets angry or defensive, stand your ground — and if he or she continues to react in this way, it may be a sign that you’re better off finding a new doctor anyway.

 "In my experience as a physician, I see patients seeking second opinions on a regular basis.
-I respect the process that each patient feels she needs to take in order to feel comfortable and confident about her choice of doctor — including having me be her doctor."-- Marisa Weiss, M.D., president and founder, Breastcancer.org
+I respect the process that each patient feels she needs to take in order to feel comfortable and confident about her choice of doctor — including having me be her doctor."-- Marisa Weiss, M.D., chief medical officer, Breastcancer.org